In the previous article we saw the Personality – one of the first aspects of psychology.

 - Ratio improvement

-Where we direct our energy: Extraversion (E) – Introversion (I)
+Where we direct our energy: Extroversion (E) – Introversion (I)

-People who prefer Extraversion focus their attention on the outer world of things, people and events around them.
-It is often perceived as pleasant, verbally specialized and easy to learn.
+People who prefer Extroversion focus their attention on the outer world of things, people and events around them.
+They are often perceived as pleasant, verbally specialized and easy to learn.
 Derived energy to be with other people.
 Usually they do their thinking as they talk.

-People with a preference for introversion focus their energy and attention on the inner world of thoughts, ideas and thoughts.
-Usually they are pretty and is perceived as reserved and harder to find.
-They recharge their batteries to be in their own.
-Usually they take time to gather your thoughts before speaking.
+People with a preference for Introversion focus their energy and attention on the inner world of thoughts, ideas and perceptions.
+Usually they are perceived as reserved and harder to reach.
+They recharge their batteries being on their own.
+Usually they take time to gather their thoughts before speaking.